Battle of Pombal: Battle

 Informed of the approaching British columns, Ney withdrew Marchand's troops but left Mermet's division deployed nearby on the heights beyond Pombal, with a single battalion left behind in the town's castle.
 Wellington ordered George Elder's battalion of the 3rd Portuguese Caçadores and 2 companies of 95th Rifles to charge across the bridge and occupy the town, with the rest of the Light Division to which they belonged gradually coming up behind in support.

 As the Allied vanguard was clearing the entrance to the town in a heated struggle, Ney realized his troops risked being overwhelmed and quickly came down the heights with 4 battalions of the 6th Light and 69th line infantry, driving the Caçadores and Rifle companies back across the Arunca River.
 Ney is reported to have addressed the 6th Light: "Chasseurs, you are losing your beautiful reputation, and you will dishonor yourselves forever if you do not drive the enemy out of Pombal.
 Come on!
 Those who are brave, with me!"

 The Light Division commanded by William Erskine hurried forward to support its van, followed by the 3rd and 4th Divisions, and gradually began to engage the French.
 Ney ordered the main road through Pombal to be barricaded, put the town to the torch and then withdrew his men.
 This caused the Allied columns the rest of the day to clear through, while the French then retired without further incident.

 Aftermath

-Despite his success, Ney promptly set fire to the town of Pombal and continued his retreat on the right bank of the Arunca.
+Despite his initial success, Ney promptly set fire to the town of Pombal and continued his retreat on the right bank of the Arunca.
 The next action would be the Battle of Redinha.

 British general Sir Thomas Picton was impressed by Ney's actions, as the former was able to observe the latter's deceiving movements, claiming that it was a "perfect lesson in the art of war".